 1. Identify the tension

 Do you want the team to be more candid when providing feedback?
 Do you want to regain momentum and pride?
 Does your team suffer from analysis-paralysis?
 Are egos or titles getting in the way?

 There are many ways to identify the initial problem.
-One simple way is to ask each participant to list 5 issues and then everyone can vote.
+One simple way is to ask each participant to list 5 issues, then everyone can vote.
 Agree on the criteria that they will use to vote.
-It can be either the most pervasive issues, the ones that–if fixed–can create an immediate impact or things that are hurting the team the most.
+It can either be the most pervasive issues, the ones that – if fixed – can create an immediate impact, or the things that are hurting the team the most.

 2. Reframe the tension into a challenge

 Use the “How might we…?” format to turn the tension into a challenge.